-Comments received during the outreach period are summarized, with many incorporated into the approved budget and action plan presented to the board at its public meeting in December.
-The board approves the final budget and action plan.
+Comments received during the outreach period are summarized, with many incorporated into a final proposed budget and action plan presented to the board at its public meeting in December.
+The board approves the final proposed budget and action plan.

 Where can I find more information about the 2018 budget and action plan?